cryptonlx/crypto/readme.md

 - Each user can have multiple wallets.
 A user cannot have two wallets of same currency.
 - Supports deposit and withdrawal.
 - Supports transfer from/to wallets.
+- Enable viewing of wallet balance and transaction history.

 ### Non-functional requirements